sgrvinod/Selective-Emitter-Modeling/README.md

 #Selective Emitter Modeling
-Created for the Solar Thermal Engineering course at Columbia University.
+Wrote this for the Solar Thermal Engineering course at Columbia University.

 ##The three questions address:
 1. Modeling thermal emission from the atmosphere